maheshkhanwalkar/NioFlex/README.md

 # NioFlex
 Flexible NIO Server Building-Blocks for Java

-NioFlex allows developers to quickly create NIO-driven servers allowing for better scalability than traditional blocking I/O servers.
+NioFlex allows developers to quickly create NIO-driven servers, which typically require a lot more work than traditional blocking I/O servers.

-The simple-to-use API allows rapid development that is hassle-free.
-It allows you to simply "plug" in code that is executed when a condition is met.
+NioFlex makes it so that you don't have to write low-level, boilerplate NIO code, rather you can focus on the server functionality

-The current version of NioFlex is 0.0.1-SNAPSHOT
+The current version of NioFlex is 0.0.1-SNAPSHOT.